sanchitrok/NetflixMovieRecommendationSystem/README.md

 Performed Exploratory Data Analysis for analyzing data by plotting graphs, charts and executed Feature Engineering by creating new relevant features like movie_id and customer_id

-Recommended users with movies based on past interest by developing SVD algorithm using user-item interaction matrix
+Recommended user with movies based on past interest by developing Singular Value Decomposition (SVD) algorithm using user-item interaction matrix